Skip to main content

 Rebates

-Water heating represents up to 25% of a typical home's energy usage.
+Interruptible water heaters are interrupted for up to eight hours on days of high electrical demand.
 Rebates are available for residential members who improve their water heating efficiency by enrolling in off-peak programs or purchasing energy efficient equipment.

 Off Peak Electric Thermal Storage (ETS)